Tradition of China — Hair Ornament Culture

 When one turned 20 years old, he would start to wear Guan (or Shu Fa) in the Coming of Age ceremony.
 After having one’s hair bind up on top of the head, a Guan (Shu Fa) was used to decorate the tied hair.

-Until the Qing Dynasty (1636 — 1912), the Manchu rulers forced men to shave half of the hair and have a braid, Guan (Shu Fa), and Coming of Age Ceremony came to an end.
+Until the Qing Dynasty (1636 — 1912), the Manchu rulers forced men to shave half of the hair and have a braid, Guan (Shu Fa), and the Coming of Age Ceremony came to an end.

-Now, Chinese men keep short hair, so the Guan stays in history for good.
+Now, Chinese men keep short hair, so Guan stays in history for good.
 But the Coming of Age Ceremony has been recovered in many places.

 Comb — Shu Bi

-Shu Bi, originated in about 6000 years ago, was an important hair ornament in the history of China.
+Shu Bi originated about 6000 years ago, was an important hair ornament in the history of China.

 At first, it was used to comb and clean hair.
 Bone, ivory, bamboo, timber, horn, silver, gold, jade, compound metal or crystal, all could be used to make Shu Bi.

 In traditional Chinese Medicine, the combing of hair is an efficient way to keep healthy; it is believed can massage nerves and stimulate blood circulation.
 Meanwhile, different hair quality and body conditions are suggested to use combs that are made of different materials.

 Therefore, both men and women would carry a comb, for convenience.

 During the Three Kingdoms, Jin, North, and South Dynasties (220 — 589), women started to put Shu Bi on their hair as a means of decoration.

 Therefore, more valuable materials were used, and more adornments were added on combs.

 Nowadays, Chinese women generally don’t wear it as a hair ornament.
-But, combing hair to massage scalp is still widely used as a means of keeping healthy.
+But, combing hair to massage the scalp is still widely used as a means of keeping healthy.